-At The Sharon Academy, we require our students to show respect for self, others and learning, to be responsible for their own behavior, and to follow all official school rules at all times.
-Our behavior goals are reinforced in a positive manner as we work with students on making good choices in their everyday lives.
-If students have trouble with responsibility, respectfulness, or any specific school rule or policy, they work with an adult on the choices that should have been made.
-Students make either an oral plan or, if necessary, a written plan to help them outline how to handle themselves in a subsequent situation.
-Parents will receive notification of any problems we encounter with their students.
+At The Sharon Academy, we require our students to show respect for self, others, and learning, to be responsible for their own behavior, and to follow all official school rules.
+Our behavior policy is reinforced in a positive manner as we work with students on making choices in alignment with their role as a student.
+Behavioral challenges are addressed with teachers, advisors, and/or members of the Student Support Team (SST).
+Students may request or be recommended /required to participate in the creation of a Behavioral plan outlined with specific goals, strategies, and consequences.
+Parents/guardians will be notified about significant or repeated behavioral challenges, and be part of the implementation of any behavioral plan.

-If the behavior continues after multiple consultations with parents, school staff, and student themselves, the Head of School will confer with members of the Board of Trustees and the parents or guardians of the student.
+If the behavior challenges continue after multiple consultations with parents, school staff, and the student themselves, the Head of School will confer with members of the Board of Trustees and the parents or guardians of the student.
 If the behaviors are then determined to be detrimental to the success of the student and/or other students at school, the student may be asked to leave TSA.

-However, in cases of extreme antisocial behavior, including the use of drugs and/or alcohol, violent or threatening behavior, possession of weapons, harassment or hazing, the Head of School, after conferring with members of the Student Support Team and Board of Trustees and meeting with parents or guardians of the student involved, can suspend and/or expel students from TSA.
+However, in cases of extreme antisocial behavior, including the use and/or distribution of substances, violent or threatening behavior, possession of weapons, harassment or hazing, the Head of School, after conferring with members of the Student Support Team and Board of Trustees and meeting with parents or guardians of the student involved, can suspend and/or expel students from TSA.

-Adopted August 1996 Revised April 1997 Revised February 1999 Revised October 2001 Revised January 29, 2002
+Adopted August 1996 Revised April 1997 Revised February 1999 Revised October 2001 Revised January 29, 2002 Revised August 2023